 |C2:||Promenade to the man's place.|

-I learnt this from Kathy Anderson and originally thought it was by her, but in fact it was published in August 1952 in “Let's Dance”, the magazine of Folk and Square Dancing — you can see the original at folkdance.com/LDMags/1952August.pdf page 15 — though who knows whether that was how Lloyd wrote it?
+I learnt this from Kathy Anderson and thought it was by her, but in fact it was published in August 1952 in “Let's Dance”, the magazine of Folk and Square Dancing — you can see the original at folkdance.com/LDMags/1952August.pdf page 15 — though who knows whether that was how Lloyd wrote it?
 Jim Saxe made a few changes; I added back the initial balance and swing to make the figure up to 48 bars — Kathy calls unphrased squares so she wouldn't feel the need for that — and half of the original ladies chain.
 I suspect it was Kathy who added the second figure which is a mirror image of the first, so my version uses a men's chain which is certainly a more common figure than it was when I started calling.
-If you've got good enough dancers you can walk through the first figure and then just throw the second figure at them — just make sure you tell the men to use their left hands.
+If you've got really good dancers you can walk through the first figure and then just throw the second figure at them — just make sure you tell the men to use their left hands.

 I would do: Break, Figure 1 twice for the Heads, Break, Figure 1 twice for the Sides, Break, Figure 2 twice for the Heads, Break, Figure 2 twice for the sides, Break.
 If you really want to know, that makes 17 x 32 bar reels, but no band is going to want to be told that — just stop them when you've had enough!